 The system does not, however, contain information on domestic taxes such as VAT or excise duties.

 It should be noted that the TARIC system only applies to the countries of the European Union.
 When importing goods to other countries, such as the USA or Canada, you should check for national systems.
-To exemplify, such systems are the Harmonized Tariff Schedule for the USA, Customs Tariff for Canada, and Tariff for India.
+Such systems are the Harmonized Tariff Schedule for the USA, Customs Tariff for Canada, and Tariff for India.